INSERM Research Director, CNRS UMR7260

 President of OCT Consulting

 Bernard Bourrié has a Ph.D in macromolecular Biology from the University of Montpellier.
-He has more than 30 years of experience in academic research and pharmaceutical industry.
+He has more than 30 years of experience in academic research and the pharmaceutical industry.

 Bernard managed many studies aiming at determining the potential efficacy of new drugs targeting tumors and their metastasis (antibody-drug conjugates, tubulin binders, platinum, kinases inhibitors).
 He is the author of several international publications and patents.